-Certified early childhood educators receive wage top up in Alberta.
-If you are a Level 1, 2 or 3 you’ll be eligible for wage top up through the Government of Alberta.
+Certified early childhood educators receive wage top-ups in Alberta.
+If you are a Level 1, 2 or 3 you’ll be eligible for wage top-up through the Government of Alberta.

-Catch the replay of this jam packed session with Alberta Family Child Care Association.
+Catch the replay of this jam-packed session with the Alberta Family Child Care Association.